 (Paid) Procedure Code: A code from the jurisdiction-approved code table that identifies the procedure associated with the reimbursement.
-Examples include CPT code, CDT code, or revenue code.
+Examples include CPT code or revenue code.

-Revenue Code: A numeric coding system used in hospital billings that provides broad classifications of the type of service that was provided.
-Some examples are emergency room, operating room, recovery room, room and board, supplies, etc.
+Revenue Code: A numeric coding system used in hospital billings that provides broad classifications of the types of services provided.
+Some examples are emergency room, operating room, recovery room, room and board, and supplies.

-Service Year: A loss accounting definition in which experience is summarized by the calendar year in which the medical service was provided.
+Service Year: A loss accounting definition where experience is summarized by the calendar year in which a medical service was provided.